 Sammy Squirrel: My cartoon would have been cuter!After quitting Warner Bros.
-Cartoonsnote in 1941 after a squabble with Leon Schlesinger, director Tex Avery was hired by the MGM Cartoon studio to try giving the studio something to offer that wasn't Harman And Ising's cutesy oneshot short subjects.And to say he succeeded with flying colors would be an understatement.Free of the budget and creative constraints he faced at Warner Bros., and with a staff of skilled animators at his side (some of whom were even ex-Disney employees), Tex Avery went on to make some of the best cartoons of The Golden Age of Animation, or in some cases, some of the most acclaimed cartoons of all time.
+Cartoonsnote in 1941 after a squabble with Leon Schlesinger, director Tex Avery was hired by the MGM cartoon studio to try giving the studio something to offer that wasn't Harman and Ising's cutesy oneshot short subjects.And to say he succeeded with flying colors would be an understatement.Free of the budget and creative constraints he faced at Warner Bros., and with a staff of skilled animators at his side (some of whom were even ex-Disney employees), Tex Avery went on to make some of the best cartoons of The Golden Age of Animation, or in some cases, some of the most acclaimed cartoons of all time.
 From 1942 to 1957, he cranked out dozens of classics, many of which would go on to codify the Zany Cartoon and thus serve as an influence to many animators, including master animator Richard Williams.
-The fact that they were constantly reaired in the early years of Cartoon Network only contributed to making him a legend in animation pop culture.
+The fact that they were constantly reaired in the early years of Cartoon Network (and, a generation earlier, syndicated and shown on UHF stations all over the U.S.) only contributed to making him a legend in animation pop culture.

 Recurring Characters in Tex Avery's works at MGM include: